Choosing the Best Font for Email Marketing Campaigns

 Arial

-Another best font for emails is Arial, which is often used as the default font stack.
+Another best font for emails is Arial which is often used as the default font for many campaigns.
 It works well for headlines as well as other small email elements since it was designed to be readable on computer screens.
-However, it may not be the best choice for large blocks of text since it isn’t as easy to read as some other fonts.
-Keep in mind that Gmail uses Arial, so if most of your emails are opened through Gmail, it’s good to use a font that will work well in that environment.
+However, Arial might not be the best choice for lengthy email body copy as there are other font options with better readability.
+Keep in mind that Arial is the default font in Gmail, so if most of your audience uses Gmail to open your emails, you might want to stick to the standard font.

 Arial is a popular choice for emails with shorter sections of text.
-Facebook’s use of Arial in this email creates a strong impression.
+In the email below, Facebook uses Arial for a short, impactful message.

-Arial font used in an email by Facebook
+The Arial font used in an email by Facebook for the heading “Please accept our non-discrimination policy” and a short email body copy

 Source: Really Good Emails